WebThingsIO/thing-url-adapter/README.md

 # thing-url-adapter

-This is an adapter add-on for the [Mozilla Things Gateway](https://github.com/mozilla-iot/gateway) that allows a user to discover native web things on their network.
+This is an adapter add-on for the [Mozilla WebThings Gateway](https://github.com/mozilla-iot/gateway) that allows a user to discover native web things on their network.

 ## Notes